rharcosta/cplus-projects/README.md

 # cplus-projects

-Simple projects carried out in C++ during my IT Technician 2016-2018.
+Projects created in C++ during my IT Technician 2016-2018.